 If you are using IBM MQ classes for XMS .NET Framework, you can configure trace for XMS .NET applications with an application configuration file.
-The trace section of this file includes parameters that
+The trace section of this file includes parameters that define what is to be traced, the trace file location and maximum allowed size, the number of trace files used, and the trace file format.

-V9.1.4 V9.1.0.4 Enabling dynamic tracing of LDAP client library code
+Enabling dynamic tracing of LDAP client library code